lifepillar/ASUnit/README.md

 read the file `OldManual.md`.
 Some advanced features of ASUnit (e.g., custom TestCases and Visitors) are still described only in that document.

-To build and install ASUnit:
+## Obtaining and installing

+To get ASUnit, you may clone it from the GitHub repository:

     git clone https://github.com/lifepillar/ASUnit.git

+Alternatively, you may download a [tarball](https://github.com/lifepillar/ASUnit/releases) containing the source code.

+To build and install ASUnit, you have two options.
+If you have installed [ASMake](https://github.com/lifepillar/ASMake), you may just write:

     cd ASUnit
-    ./asmake install
+    asmake install

+Otherwise, you can install it manually with the following commands:

+    cd ASUnit
+    osacompile -o ASUnit.scpt -x ASUnit.applescript
+    mkdir -p '/Users/nicola/Library/Script Libraries'
+    cp ASUnit.scpt '/Users/nicola/Library/Script Libraries'

-The file `ASUnit.scpt` will be installed in `~/Library/Script Libraries` (creating that folder if it does not exist).
+In either case, the file `ASUnit.scpt` will be installed in `~/Library/Script Libraries` (creating that folder if it does not exist).